isaiahsilvani/hot-escape/README.md

 # HOT ESCAPE

 Hot Escape was developed with the objective of allowing users to plan their entire vacation all in 1 app!
-You are able to select flights, log hotels, as well as plan attractions all within the Hot Escape app.
+You are able to select flights, log hotels, log rental information, as well as plan attractions all within the Hot Escape app.
 This app was developed in one week during our time at General Assembly as a group React project.

 ## Getting Started